Our Story .

 Founder | Project Director

 Paul set up the Out on the Page in 2018 as a way to connect with and find support from other emerging LGBTQ+ writers in and around Bristol.
 He is an experienced writitng event and workshop facilitator.
 He oversees the artistic direction of the project.
+In Dec 2020 Paul joined the Board of Trustees of Literature Works, the Regional Writing Agency for South-West England.

 Writing under the name Sam Jenks, he writes fiction, auto-fiction, creative non-fiction, often a mash-up of all three.
 His writing has appeared in Litro and Fruit Journal.
 He is currently writing a series of connected stories set in contemporary Japan.
 He is an Associate Member of The Society of Authors